Privatgram/privatgram-docs/README.md

 The PRIVATGRAM software is proprietary.

-The documentation published in this repository is provided for informational purposes only.
+Documentation published in this repository is provided for informational purposes only.

 No permission is granted to copy, modify, redistribute or commercially use proprietary software components without prior written permission.